 The copy paper pictured above is from Staples.

 Patterned paper, also known as scrapbook paper, is paper printed with a pattern.
 This is the type of paper you find in craft stores and it comes in a multitude of colors and patterns.
 The pattern or image is not usually printed on both sides.
 Sometimes patterned paper is also accompanied by embossing or glitter.
 I recommend patterned paper for scrapbooking, cards, and flat decorative paper crafts.

 The patterned paper pictured above is from a DCWV Stack from Joann.

 Card stock, or simply “card,” is our go-to when we want to create a craft with substance.
 Card stock is stiff and comes in a wide variety of colors.
 Card stock is less flexible, and is more prone to crushing or tearing when you try to manipulate it, but it CAN be manipulated.
 I mostly use basic card stock for my rolled flowers and I usually manipulate the paper in some way to add texture and body.
-When my son was into Minecraft paper crafting, we found card stock to produce the sturdiest results.
+When my daughter was into Minecraft paper crafting, we found card stock to produce the sturdiest results.
 Card stock can be easily printed on, which also makes it very useful!
 I recommend card stock for 3-D crafts (flowers, boxes, bags), cuttables, and cut-outs.